 Right.

-Hollywood is behind the scenes people too, with agents, producers, writers, directors.
+Hollywood is behind the scenes people, too.

 And there's a lot of conservatives.

-And there are some very, very, very high profile conservatives in Hollywood.
+And there are some very, very, very high-profile conservatives in Hollywood.

-You don't hear about them, they're not necessarily public or out of the closet about it, but they exist.
+They're not necessarily public or out of the closet about it, but they exist.

-And and I know many of them.
+And I know many of them.

-And I tell you this, I wouldn't trade working in Hollywood for anything.
+I wouldn't trade working in Hollywood for anything.

-I love the company.
+I love the company of actors, writers, directors.

-I if you've ever spent time with politicians, I much prefer movie stars to politicians.
+If you've ever spent time with politicians, I much prefer movie stars to politicians.

 Is there anything else, Richard, you want to know about Hollywood?

-No, and it's it's better than that.
+No, and it's better than that.

 I know who the other conservatives are.